Rufus For Real

 The Potatoes

-• Place the potatoes into a preheated 400° oven for about an hour or until they are soft.
-Remove from the oven and let them cool enough so you can handle them.
+• Place the potatoes in a preheated 400° oven and bake for about 60 minutes, or until fork-tender.
+Remove from the oven and let cool just enough to handle.

 The Soup

-• In a large dutch oven over medium-high heat, cook the bacon until the fat renders and it becomes crispy.
-Remove bacon, chop into small pieces, and aside.
+• In a large Dutch oven over medium-high heat, cook the bacon until the fat renders and the bacon is crispy.
+Remove, chop into small pieces, and set aside.

-• Add the butter to the bacon fat.
-Sauté the onions until soft.
-Once the onions become translucent, add the garlic cooking for just a few minutes or until fragrant.
+• Add the butter to the rendered bacon fat and sauté the onions until soft and translucent.
+Stir in the garlic and cook for just 30 seconds to 1 minute, or until fragrant.

-• Lower the heat to medium and add the chicken broth and sour cream, whisking until they are combined.
+• Lower the heat to medium, then add the chicken broth and sour cream, whisking until smooth.

-• Add in the potato meat, cheese, and heavy cream.
+• Add the mashed potatoes, cheese, and heavy cream, stirring to combine.

-• Turn the heat to low and slow stir in the cheesy.
-Continue stirring until the cheese is fully incorporated.
+• Reduce the heat to low and slowly stir in the cheese, continuing to stir until fully melted and incorporated.

-• Garnish with the crispy bacon pieces, extra cheese, dollops of sour cream, and as many chives as your heart tells you.
+• Taste and season with salt and pepper as needed.
+Garnish with the crispy bacon, extra cheese, dollops of sour cream, and as many chives as your heart tells you.

 Nutrition